Mission, Policies & Bylaws

-Any member except Supporting Members may enter the annual show.
-A five (5) person jurying committee shall evaluate entries of Associate and Signature members..
+Any member except Supporting and International Supporting Members may enter the annual show.
+A five (5) person jurying committee shall evaluate entries.

 Regional shows are limited to members in the region and to Master Signature Members of any region.
-A three person jurying committee will jury entries of Associate and Signature members into the regional show.
+A five person jurying committee will jury entries into the regional show.

 The BY-LAWS may be amended at any regular meeting of the Board of Directors of the Organization, or at any special meeting, of the Board called for that purpose, by an affirmative vote of at least two-thirds (2/3) of the members of the Board.
 When an amendment to the BY-LAWS is proposed for action by the Board, each member of the Board must be provided with a copy of such amendment at least ten (10) days before the meeting at which it is to be considered.